Schema-Overseer/schema-overseer-local/README.md

 pip install schema-overseer-local
 ```

-## Usage
+## Quick Start

+1. Create a file `adapter.py` to define the adapter logic.
+For better practices, consider using [multiple files](#Using-miltiple-Python-files).

-1. Define the output type and registry instance:
+2. Define the output schema you plan to work with. <br>
+The output schema could be anything, but we will use `dataclass` as a good practice.
+Attributes in the output can be any python objects, including non-serializables.
+Output can be designed with the same behaviour as the original input object, or with a completely different.

     ```python
-    from typing import Callable
-    from dataclasses import dataclass
-    from schema_overseer_local import SchemaRegistry

-    @dataclass  # output type could be anything, dataclass is just a good example class Output:
+    @dataclass
+    class Output:
         value: int
-        function: Callable  # output object can contain any python objects, not just serializable ones
+        function: Callable
+    ```

+3. Create the `SchemaRegistry` instance for `Output`.

+    ```python
     schema_registry = SchemaRegistry(Output)
     ```

-2. Define input schema using [pydantic](https://docs.pydantic.dev/) and register them
+4. Define the input schema using [pydantic](https://docs.pydantic.dev/) and register them in `schema_registry`.

     ```python
-    from pydantic import BaseModel

     @schema_registry.add_scheme
     class OldInputFormat(BaseModel):
         value: str